92 Easy Summer Desserts to Devour from Now Until Labor Day

 • Time Commitment: 12 hours (includes freezing time)

-• Why We Love It: <10 ingredients, no cook, kid-friendly
+• Why I Love It: <10 ingredients, no cook, kid-friendly

-This recipe is only one of the bajillion reasons we love canned sweetened condensed milk.
-Thanks to that shortcut, you can pull this off *without* a fancy ice cream machine.
+This recipe is only one of a zillion reasons that I love canned sweetened condensed milk.
+Thanks to a clever shortcut, you can pull this easy summer dessert recipe off *without* a fancy ice cream machine.

 • Time Commitment: 1 hour and 20 minutes